delawaremathguy/ShoppingList14/README.md

 ## License

 * The SearchBarView in the Purchased items view was created by Simon Ng.
 It appeared in [an article in AppCoda](https://www.appcoda.com/swiftui-search-bar/) and is copyright ©2020 by AppCoda.
-You can find it on GitHub under AppCoda/SwiftUISearchBar.
+You can find it on GitHub as [AppCoda/SwiftUISearchBar](https://github.com/AppCoda/SwiftUISearchBar).
 * The app icon was created by Wes Breazell from [the Noun Project](https://thenounproject.com).
 * The extension I use on Bundle to load JSON files is due to Paul Hudson (@twostraws, [hackingwithswift.com](https://hackingwithswift.com))

 Otherwise, almost all of the code is original, and it's yours if you want it -- please see LICENSE for the usual details and disclaimers.